 Priority Routes

-4.7 The night shift will operate with 2 crews.

-4.8 The main standby system will operate for all 14 priority routes.
+4.7 The main standby system will operate for all 14 priority routes.

-4.9 Specific dates and times of operation are detailed in Appendix A.
+4.8 Specific dates and times of operation are detailed in Appendix A.

-4.10 As part of the standby system between Mondays to Saturdays, regular early morning reporting at 0400 hours will operate (with the facility to call the crews out as early as 0500 hours for priority routes if conditions dictate).
+4.9 As part of the standby system between Mondays to Saturdays, regular early morning reporting at 0400 hours will operate (with the facility to call the crews out as early as 0500 hours for priority routes if conditions dictate).
 During periods of anticipated relatively mild weather an operational decision may be taken daily to temporarily suspend this, though road temperatures will still be monitored.